karannagupta/WordPress-Plugin-Boilerplate/README.md

 A copy of the license is included in the root of the plugin’s directory.
 The file is named `LICENSE`.

-## Important Notes

-### Licensing

-The WordPress Plugin Boilerplate is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.
+If you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

 For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).

+# History

+The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
+That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 # Credits